MEATYY78/MEATYY78/README.md

 I'm fine with ships.
 But do not force me to like your ship(s)!

-I'm not in Dandy's world fandom anymore and I honestly hate everything about Dandy's world including the fandom and the game itself now, but I still won't mind interacting with Dandy's world fans unless they're being weird or horrible!
+I'm not in Dandy's world fandom anymore and now I honestly hate everything about Dandy's world including the fandom and the game itself, but I still won't mind interacting with Dandy's world fans unless they're being weird or horrible!
 Just don't mention about Dandy's world when you're not my friend but a stranger, thank you!

 ![fff](https://github.com/user-attachments/assets/53f98d46-086d-450a-a534-c21e478ef501)